ThinkDataEd/curriculum/docs/unit3/lesson1.md

 16. Quickly survey students about which article was based more on anecdotes and which one was based more on data.
 Ask a couple of students to explain their choices and give examples.

-    ***Miracle at KK Café makes claims that are anecdotal.
+    <span style="color:grey">***Miracle at KK Café makes claims that are anecdotal.
 Students may cite a customer’s claim as an example of an anecdote.
 Can Trophy Hunting Actually Help Conservation? uses data to make their claims.
-Students may refer to a statistic used in the article as an example.***
+Students may refer to a statistic used in the article as an example.***</span>

 17. Class discussion: ***Data Beat Anecdotes!*** Ask students to come up with reasons why this statement is true.
 Have them come up with situations where you **have** to have an anecdote.
 For